DataCorrupted/peter-site/content/post/boot-with-th3-support.md

 In this case, the external malicious device can be my keyboard, my poor TP has no way to know.
 Hence, It is not safe to turn your TB3 to none safety mode.
 And such mode are likely to be removed in the future.

+So here is the fix.

+Fire up your laptop and go into [BIOS](https://en.wikipedia.org/wiki/BIOS).
+I will not talk about how to do that, you figure it out yourself!
+For ThinkPad users, go Config -> Thunderbolt(TM) 3.
+Here I set Security level to Secure Connectioin.
+In _Support in Pre Boot Environment_ I disabled Thundetbolt(TM) device but leave USB device on so my keyboard can start up.

 ## Reference
 [https://en.wikipedia.org/wiki/Thunderbolt_(interface)](https://en.wikipedia.org/wiki/Thunderbolt_(interface))